Marchienne-au-Pont: The church Our Lady of Mercy (Notre Dame de Miséricorde)

 and 3 other altars: the Altar of the Dead (des Tréspassé), St Joseph's altar, recounting the biblical facts of the saint's life, and St Antoine's altar, dedicated to the saint and his miracles.

 The stained-glass windows are works of beauty.
 They were installed between 1930 and 1956, following the very different ancient medieval and modern styles.

 The pulpit is also worth admiring, made entirely of stone from the local town of Soignies with a rectangular gallery, four sculpted corner panels, mouldings and gilded bas-reliefs.

-The communion rail, moved to the back of the church, is magnificent but no longer in use, and the carved dark oak choir stalls have no other purpose than to be admired.
+The original communion rail was relocated to the rear of the nave, and the dark carved oak choir stalls are no longer used for services.

 The carved oak neo-Gothic confessionals are all different.
 The Stations of the Cross were painted in 1932-33.